Glenhaven, New South Wales: Transport

-The Metro line from Chatswood to Tallawong is the serving train line with the closest station being Hills Showground.
+The Metro North West & Bankstown Line from Chatswood to Tallawong is the serving train line with the closest station being Hills Showground.

 Housing

 Glenhaven is a leafy suburb with large homes on large blocks of land.
 On the east side of Old Northern Road semi-rural acreages are present, as well as a retirement village and the Flower Power Garden Centre.
 Since half the suburb is located on a ridge 180-200m high, the higher terrain homes have picturesque panoramas of the Blue Mountains looking out to the west.

 Population

 Demographics

-According to the 2016 census, the suburb of Glenhaven had a population of 6,501 people.
+According to the 2021 census, the small suburb of Glenhaven had a population of 6,619 people.
 Of these: